MohammadSalkhorde/bagh-ferdows-website/README.md

 ![JavaScript](https://img.shields.io/badge/JavaScript-ES6-yellow?logo=javascript)
 ![License](https://img.shields.io/badge/License-MIT-yellow)

-Bagh Ferdows Tehran Website is a **dynamic website showcasing the historical and cultural sites** of the Bagh Ferdows complex.
-Users can register, share their experiences, view others' stories, and purchase visit tickets.
-All content, including locations, visiting rules, and tickets, is **fully manageable via the Django admin panel**.
+Bagh Ferdows Tehran Website is a **practice project focusing on backend development** for the historical and cultural sites of the Bagh Ferdows complex.
+The frontend is **basic and minimal**.
+Users can register, share experiences, view others' stories, and purchase visit tickets.
+All content is **fully manageable via the Django admin panel**.
-The project is designed as a learning project and a foundation for production-ready applications.

 ---